-7.2 Installation of RADIAFLEX® cables with a jacket with guides
+7.2 Installation of RADIAFLEX® cables with guides

 To achieve the best performance of a RADIAFLEX[®] cable, it is recommended to install it in a defined position with the slot groups pointing away from the wall/ceiling, towards the area to be covered.
 This becomes more important, the higher the frequency is.